2018IMWAUGUST 20-23, 2018

 MULTIPLE TICKETS: If you are registering and paying for more than one participant at a time, please select the appropriate number of tickets and fill out the ticket holder information for each participant as prompted, including dietary requirements and affiliation.

 PAYMENT & REFUND POLICIES: Registration will not be confirmed until payment-in-full has been received and a receipt has been issued to the participant.
-Registration and payment is required by July 19, 2018; cash payments on-site will not be accepted.
+Registration and payment is required by August 17, 2018; cash payments on-site will not be accepted.
 Payment must be made to Firelight Research Inc. (The Firelight Group).
 If an invoice is required before issuing payment, you must request one via email.
 The Firelight Group will refund registration fees upon written request received before July 1, 2018; however, a $125.00 CAD administration and processing fee will be retained.
-Due to the high demand of seats, no refunds will be issued for cancellations or no-shows will be issued after August 1, 2018.
+Due to the high demand of seats, no refunds will be issued for cancellations or no-shows after August 1, 2018.
 Substitutions for paid registrants may be made in writing without financial penalty.
 Any approved refunds will be issued after the conference.
-For more information, please contact us at email@example.com
+For more information, please contact us at firstname.lastname@example.org

 The 2018 Indigenous Mapping Workshop will be held at Le Westin in Montreal, Quebec.
 Montreal is a convenient destination to get to, whether you are driving, taking the train, or flying.
 The Firelight Group has negotiated an IMW conference rate to make attending the 2018 Indigenous Mapping Workshop easy and affordable.